 5. Duck Reach Walk in the Cataract Gorge Launceston

 The Duck Reach Trail is one of the top things to do in Launceston and such a beautiful one you cannot miss out on this.
-Start your walk from the King’s Bridge and first stop at the first Lookout to then proceed through the narrow and steep path to the suspension bridge of the Duck Reach Power Station.
+Start your walk from the King’s Bridge and first stop at the first Lookout to proceed through the narrow and steep path to the Duck Reach Power Station’s suspension bridge.
 It’s a short walk suitable for kids and families.
-With 190 steps and some short uphill sections, in general, is a safe and secure walk.
+With 190 steps and some short uphill sections, it is generally a safe and secure walk.